jofaval/robust-search/doc/en/parameters.md

 Tables generated with [https://www.tablesgenerator.com/markdown_tables](https://www.tablesgenerator.com/markdown_tables)

 ## Equal/Diff/Different parameters
-**Returns** `Boolean`
+Compare two strings to see if they are the same or different **Returns** `Boolean`
 | name                  | required |    type    | description                                            | default |
 |-----------------------|:--------:|:----------:|--------------------------------------------------------|:-------:|